Updated November 21, 2025.

 “What does your (spouse, parent, boss) think about this idea?”

-Some people will be curious because they support you and want to know more about you.
+Some people will be curious because they support your interests and want to know more about you.
 We love these people!

 Others will just be making conversation.